 South Carolina Workers' Compensation Lawyer

-Workplace and Construction site accidents can result in catastrophic injuries, not just for the construction workers but also delivery people and other visitors to the site.
-The basic premises being that you were hurt at work or on the job site.
-Auto accidents while on the clock may be covered by both Workers Compensation and negligence actions.
-How do you maintain your standard of living and provide for others who may depend upon you during this time?
+Workplace and construction site accidents can result in catastrophic injuries, not just for the construction workers but also for delivery people and other visitors to the site.
+What’s in common with all of these scenarios is someone being hurt at work or on the job site.
+This means that auto accidents occurring while on the clock may also be covered by both workers’ compensation and negligence actions.

-In addition to Workers Compensation claims, there may be Third Party Tort actions avaialble.
-The Workers Compensation claim should be completed as the carrier may have a subrogation lien on a third party claim.
-These claims may have pain and suffering and punitive damages aspects.
+In addition to workers’ compensation claims, there may be third party tort actions available.
+The workers’ compensation claim should be completed as the carrier may have a subrogation lien on a third party claim.
+These claims may include pain and suffering and punitive damages aspects.

 - Slips and falls